-The DePauw Police Department coordinates various university and community emergency response agencies and services to ensure DePauw University community members, all properties, facilities, and approved living units are prepared to respond to emergencies, mitigate impact, and recover from any critical incident or situation.
+The DePauw Critical Incident Management Team (CIMT) coordinates DePauw University response to students, employees, facilities, and campus living units to offer support, mitigate impact, and recover from any critical incident or situation.

-- assess current needs not being addressed by the on-site command center
+assess current needs not being addressed by the on-site command center

-- coordinate and delegate responses and solutions to these needs
+coordinate and delegate responses and solutions to these needs

-- minimize the long-term effects on the university community potentially caused by a critical incident by reacting quickly and efficiently in the short-term.
+minimize the long-term effects on the university community potentially caused by a critical incident by reacting quickly and efficiently in the short-term.

 The CIMT team consists of an executive planning team and a series of pods that work on dedicated action items related to their areas of expertise: logistics, communication and on-site liaison.